Melimoyu National Park

-The Melimoyu National Park is a protected area of Chile, located in the comuna of Cisnes, in the Aysén Region.
+Melimoyu National Park is a protected area of Chile in the comuna of Cisnes, in the Aysén Region.
 The land for the creation of the park was assembled from public lands and estates donated by Tompkins Conservation, an organization founded by American conservationists Kristine and Douglas Tompkins, as part of a collaborative project to create a "National Parks of Patagonia Network".

 Located in the labyrinthine zone of the Patagonian fjords and channels, the park is bordered to the north by the Gulf of Corcovado, to the west by the Moraleda Channel and to the south by the Jacaf Channel, and includes a great part of the Refugio Island.
 The park and its buffer zone is surrounded by Corcovado, Queulat and Isla Magdalena national parks, as well as the marine protected area named Pitipalena Añihué, located around the mouth of the Palena River.

-The park was established, among other purposes, to protect the Melimoyu volcano (the park is named for the volcano), to help preserve endangered species, and to facilitate protection of wales and dolphins that inhabit the coastal marine areas adjacent to the park.
+The park was established, among other purposes, to protect the Melimoyu volcano (the park is named for the volcano), to help preserve endangered species, and to facilitate protection of both whales and dolphins that inhabit the coastal marine areas adjacent to the park.